openharmony/docs/en/application-dev/application-models/arkts-ui-widget-event-call.md

   }

   export default class CameraAbility extends UIAbility {
-    // If the UIAbility is started for the first time, onCreate is triggered afte the call event is received. onCreate(want, launchParam) {
+    // If the UIAbility is started for the first time, onCreate is triggered after the call event is received. onCreate(want, launchParam) {
       try {
         // Listen for the method required by the call event.